-As discussed in Note 1, we and KKC jointly decided to discontinue zandelisib development in the U.S. As of December 31, 2022, we updated our assessment of the total transaction price from the KKC Commercialization Agreement to be \$216.3 million, comprised of the upfront payment of \$100.0 million, milestone payments of \$20.0 million, estimated development cost-sharing of

-\$91.1 million, and deferred revenue of \$5.2 million.
-As of December 31, 2022, the updated assessment reflects a decrease in estimated variable consideration related to development cost sharing of \$143.8 million from June 30, 2022.
-We decreased our estimate for variable consideration related to development cost sharing primarily as a result of us discontinuing our zandelisib program.
-As a result, we recognized revenue of \$16.6 million from the change in estimate.
-Additionally, we recognized \$8.6 million of revenue related to non-refundable payments for performance obligations that have not commenced and will no longer be initiated.
+As discussed in Note 1, we and Kyowa Kirin jointly decided to discontinue zandelisib development in the U.S. As of March 31, 2023, we updated our assessment of the total transaction price from the Kyowa Kirin Commercialization Agreement to be \$217.0 million, comprised of the upfront payment of \$100.0 million, milestone payments of \$20.0 million, estimated development cost-sharing of \$91.8 million, and deferred revenue of \$5.2 million.
+As of March 31, 2023, the updated assessment reflects a decrease in estimated variable consideration related to development cost sharing of \$143.1 million from June 30, 2022.
+In December 2022, we announced our plan to discontinue the global development of zandelisib outside of Japan.
+As a result, we decreased our estimate for variable consideration related to development cost sharing.
+During the three months ended December 31, 2022, we recognized revenue of \$16.6 million from the change in estimate.
+Additionally, during the three months ended December 31, 2022, we recognized \$8.6 million of revenue related to non-refundable payments for performance obligations that have not commenced and will no longer be initiated.
 Any variable consideration related to sales-based royalties and commercial milestones related to licenses of intellectual property will be determined when the sale or usage occurs, and is therefore excluded from the transaction price.
 In addition, we are eligible to receive future development and regulatory milestones upon the achievement of certain criteria; however, these amounts are excluded from variable consideration as the risk of significant revenue reversal will only be resolved depending on future research and development and/or regulatory approval outcomes.
 We re-evaluate the estimated variable consideration included in the transaction price and any related constraints at the end of each reporting period.